Your Hometown Lawyers

 The divorce attorneys at The Springer Law Firm in Katy have 85 years of combined legal experience in family law, including handling matters connected to spousal support.
 We will carefully review your case and help you determine the options available to you.
 You can meet directly with an experienced attorney who will provide you with detailed information about what we can do to help you achieve a successful result in your divorce.

-Call (281) 990-6025 to schedule a consultation with our legal team today.
+Call (281) 990-6025 or fill out this online form to schedule a consultation with our alimony lawyers in Katy today.

 Not every person will be entitled to a support award.
 There are various requirements that must be met, and the court will review each case to determine if an award is appropriate and for how long the support should be received or paid.